reshamas/reshamas.github.io/_posts/2018-04-07-how-i-unknowingly-contributed-to-open-source.md

 <img src="../assets/images/charles_dickens.png" align="center"  height="200" width="300" >

 What I love about data science is the passion that all who are bit by the data bug bring to it.
 Data science ignores artificial boundaries, fields of study, profession, nationalities, religion, languages and time zones.
 I have benefited from the work and tools of many contributors to build my data science skills, and I am happy to give something back to the community.
-It’s been enormously gratifying to create and share this repo which enables so many aspiring and practicing data scientists to manage dev ops tools and move forward to continue deep learning.
-That’s the true depth and value of open source.
+It’s been enormously gratifying to create and share this repo which enables so many aspiring and practicing data scientists all over the world to manage dev ops tools and move forward with deep learning.
+That is the true depth and value of open source.
 It really is open to everyone.

 ## What the Future Holds
-Given the expanded definition of open source, the opportunity to contribute to open source is available to data scientists of all levels.
-All data scientists use open source tools.
-I foresee a section on the resume entitled “Open Source Contributions” where folks will include how they’ve contributed to open source.
+Given the expanded definition of open source, the opportunity to contribute to open source is available to users of all levels.
+I foresee a section on the resume entitled “Open Source Contributions” where data scientists will include how they have contributed to open source.

 ## References
 [Interview with Andreas Mueller, Lecturer at Columbia University and Core Contributor to Scikit-Learn](https://mlconf.com/interview-andreas-muller-lecturer-columbia-university-core-contributor-scikit-learn-reshama-shaikh/)